Important Employment Law Updates for 2018

 Perhaps the most important update is the minimum wage increase, which affects both hourly and salaried employees and differs at the federal, state, and local levels.
 Don’t worry, we’ve dedicated an entire article to this topic.

 What NOT to Ask When Interviewing Job Applicants

-Although there are no significant legal changes in this area, we thought it relevant and helpful to give a quick guide on what questions you cannot ask a job candidate.
+One big update involves not asking potential hires about salary history.
+To make things a little easier on you, we thought it relevant and helpful to give a quick guide on what questions you cannot ask a job candidate.
 As daunting as hiring employees can be, the list of “no no” questions is rather straightforward (more detail can be found in this article), and are listed below:

 - “What is your religious affiliation, if any?”

 - “Are you pregnant?”

 - “What is your political affiliation, if any?”

 - “What is your race, color, or ethnicity?”

 - “How old are you?”